garylirocks/quickrefs/azure-devops.markdown

 Iterations don't enforce any rules, at the end of an iteration, you can move any remaining active items to next iteration or back to the backlog

+### Boards-GitHub Connection

+After you add a connection to a GitHub repo in the settings, you could add a link up work items in Azure Boards with GitHub commits, issues, pull requests.

+For example:

+A commit message like `Fix #2, Fix AB#113` should fix Issue 2 in GitHub and work item #113 in Azure Boards

 ## Pipelines